An Overview of Antitrust Law

-Broadly stated, a firm commits unlawful monopolization if it employs commercial practices whose calculated purpose and effect are to impair or destroy its rivals’ opportunities, so that it alone can acquire or preserve monopoly power over a relevant market.
+Broadly stated, a firm commits unlawful monopolization if it employs commercial practices whose calculated purpose and effect are to impair or destroy its rivals’ opportunities, so that it alone can acquire or preserve monopoly power in a relevant market.

 Attempted monopolization constitutes a third monopolization offense.
-It lies when a firm employs anticompetitive practices with the specific intent of acquiring monopoly power, but only if there is a dangerous probability that it will succeed in the effort.
-These offense is called “attempted monopolization.”
+It occurs when a firm employs anticompetitive practices with the specific intent of acquiring monopoly power, but only if there is a dangerous probability that it will succeed in the effort.
+This offense is called “attempted monopolization.”

 The monopolization offenses are set forth in Section 2 of the Sherman Act and in the many cases that have interpreted this statute.